 Displays whether to transfer the path watch time for the master journal to the secondary side (RCU side) of the mirror.

 - Y: Transfer.

 - N: Do not transfer.

 - - (hyphen): This information is not available for this journal.
+In addition, for VSP and HUS VM, a hyphen (-) is always displayed.

 RCMD#